I Miss You (Clean Bandit song): Critical reception

 Allison Stubblebine of Billboard described the song as "packed with the bright symphonic elements synonymous with any Clean Bandit project".
 Mike Wass of Idolator called it "a sublime banger that packs an emotional punch", praising Clean Bandit for providing "faultless, intricate, multi-layered production", as well as "introducing some Asian sounds into the mix without it sounding forced or gimmicky".

 Music video

-The self-directed music video, filmed at Ongar heritage railway and the locations on the South Coast in the United Kingdom and a desert in Los Angeles, sees the ensemble, all dressed in red, dancing around, intercut with landscape shots.
+The self-directed music video, filmed at the Epping Ongar Railway and the locations on the South Coast in the United Kingdom and a desert in Los Angeles, sees the ensemble, all dressed in red, dancing around, intercut with landscape shots.
 Chatto described the filming process as "very special".
 She added: "We got to know each other better in the blazing heat, we experimented with special effects and train tracks."
 Jack Patterson said that he was "desperately trying to finish [the music video] in time to go on tour".